SLPs: 'Homegrown secrecy vehicles' linked to global corruption

 Scottish Limited Partnerships are under scrutiny for ties to money laundering and fraud.

-There are tens of thousands of businesses registered in Scotland that nobody knows who owns.
+There are tens of thousands of businesses registered in Scotland whose ownership is unknown.

 Scottish Limited Partnerships (SLPs) have experienced an explosion in popularity in the past decade - and they keep popping up in huge global corruption scandals.

 Labelled the "UK's homegrown secrecy vehicle" by campaigners Transparency International, they have been linked to grand fraud, theft, bribery and money laundering cases around the world, particularly in the former USSR and Soviet bloc.

 Powers over corporate governance and regulation, including for SLPs, remain reserved to Westminster.

 Unique for limited partnerships in the UK, SLPs have their own "legal personalities", enabling them to hold assets such as property, take out loans from banks and enter into contracts.

 Yet, until recently, no requirement was made of SLPs to declare who was actually running the company.

 Following a UK Government review, a law was put in place in June last year demanding SLPs reveal their owners but the vast majority of the firms - more than 28,000 - have failed to do so either by exploiting loopholes or simply by ignoring the legislation.

 Despite promises of fines of up to £500 a day for SLPs that fail to comply within 28 days of the law coming into force, so far not a single business has been prosecuted.

 This seeming lack of progress comes as an STV News investigation reveals Police Scotland have received a rising number of enquiries from overseas law enforcement agencies to research SLPs due to potential connected criminality in other countries.